Basics for Faculty/Staff

 - As soon as students first log in, they should change their default login passwords (e-mail/network and Blackboard) to a secret password that they only know, can easily remember, but others cannot guess.

-- Students must notify the Admissions and Records Office immediately if they suspect unauthorized access to their educational records.
+- Students must notify the Office of the Registrar immediately if they suspect unauthorized access to their educational records.

 CSI Faculty and staff are expected to adhere to the following: